dangzo/reedsy-frontend-challenge/README.md

 - Using both prettier and eslint for code style and formatting
 - API calls are being slowed down by 1500ms to let appreciate loaders and simulate a real case client-to-server communication (not localhost-to-localhost I mean).
 - All pages optimised for mobile
+- I added a comments section to the book page: comments are hard-coded into the `BookDetailsComments.vue` component, not nested, and the reply button does actually nothing.
+Avatar pictures are retrieved from `/public/images/avatars/` (relative to project root).

 ### Project setup
 ```